vincent815/Laravel-Swagger-Command/README.md

 ## Why did I make this?
 ------
 To be more convenient.
-Some developers don't like typing long command line consoles (like me)
+Some developers don't like typing long commands (like me)

 From :
 ```